SAP-archive/cloud-workflow-codejam/exercises/02/readme.md

 The `workflowtilesApprouter` module is the "handle" of a standard application which presents a Portal site.
 The `workflowtilesFLP` module, when deployed, will cause application and tile definitions to be defined in the FLP site.

-Both modules require the `workflow_workflowtiles` resource which is basically an instance of the Workflow service.
+Both modules require a resource called `workflow_workflowtiles` which is basically an instance of the Workflow service.

 :point_right: Switch from the "MTA Editor" to the "Code Editor" to see the raw YAML, and search for the string `workflow_workflowtiles`.
 You should find three occurrences, marked here with arrows: